vitalets/playwright-bdd/docs/configuration/options.md

 Paths to step definitions in **CommonJS**.
 [More in Cucumber docs](https://github.com/cucumber/cucumber-js/blob/main/docs/configuration.md#finding-your-code).

-> Cucumber's option `requireModule: ['ts-node/register']` is not recommended for playwright-bdd.
+> Cucumber's option `requireModule: ['ts-node/register']` is not recommended for Playwright-BDD.
 TypeScript compilation is performed with Playwright's built-in loader.

 ## import